suryansh181/Project-Tracking-And-Management-System/README.md

 Rest is self explainatory.

-Check Out Documentation for more detailed information.
+Check Out Documentation for detailed information.